Letter of Pope Gelasius to Anastasius Augustus (494)

 Letter of Pope Gelasius to Anastasius Augustus

-5. I ask you not to bear heavily what is said with your eternal salvation in mind.
+5. I beseech you, may those things which are said with your eternal salvation in mind not be burdensome.
 You have read what is written: "A friend's blows are better than an enemy's embraces."
-[6] I ask your piety that you hear what I am saying as it is intended.
-May no one deceive your piety.
-What Scripture says figuratively through the prophet is true, "there is one alone, my dove, my perfect one."
-There is only one faith, and that is the universal (catholica) faith.
-[7] The Catholic faith is that which is sincere, pure, and spotless, set off from communion with all evil-doers and their successors.
-Were this not the case, wretched confusion would take the place of divinely mandated discretion.
-Nor would it stay that way if we opened it up to any sort of contagion, or if we were to clear a path or doorway for all sorts of heresies.
-"For he who offends in one aspect of it, does so for all of it," and "He who scorns the little things will himself fall, little by little."
+[6] I beseech Your Piety that you hear what I am saying as it is intended.
+Let no one deceive Your Piety.
+What Scripture says figuratively through the prophet is true, "There is only one dove, my perfect one."
+[7] There is only one faith, and that is the universal (catholica) faith.
+The Catholic faith is truthfully that which is set apart from communion with all evil-doers and their successors by a sincere, pure, and spotless companionship.
+Were this not the case, a wretched confusion would take the place of divinely mandated separation.
+Nor would any reason now remain, if we wished to let in any kind of contagion, thus opening the entryway and door to all sorts of heresies.
+"For he who offends in one [element of the law], does so for all of it," and "He who scorns the little things will himself fall, little by little."
 [8]

 6. This is because the apostolic see takes special care that, since its pristine foundation is the apostle's glorious confession, it should in no way be tainted by contagion or cracks of depravity. . . .
-Accordingly, if your piety refuses to allow the people of a city to gather together, what shall we do about the peoples of the entire globe if (may it not happen!) they are confused by our prevarication?
+Accordingly, if Your Piety refuses to allow the people of a city to gather together, what shall we do about the peoples of the entire globe if (may it not happen!) they are confused by our prevarication?
 If the whole world was corrected from the contemptible, profane tradition of its fathers, how can the population of a single city not be corrected if authentic preaching follows?
-Therefore, glorious emperor, how can I not want the peace of churches, which I embrace, even if it comes about at the cost of my blood?
+Therefore, Glorious Emperor, how can I not want the peace of churches, which I embrace, even if it comes about at the cost of my blood?
 But, I beseech you, this peace ought not to be of just any sort, but authentically Christian.
 For how may there be a true peace for him who lacks unstinting charity? . . .

 . . . .